bastenefg/colloidal-suspension-simulator/README.md

 # EMEM3 - Random walk implementation

-This MATLAB file outputs a statistically accurate random walk simulation, visually consistent with what can be expected from observing colloids in suspention in a viscous fluid under a microscope.
+This MATLAB implementation outputs a statistically accurate random walk simulation, visually consistent with what can be expected from observing colloids in suspention in a viscous fluid under a microscope.

 The parameters the user can play with are